 Following the acquisition by the Bass Group, which also owned Chateau Latour in Pauillac, Bordeaux winemaker Rene Vanatelle was brought on board.
 Rene Vanatelle determined that only 50 hectares of their planted acreage was able to produce wines of Second Growth quality.
 The lesser quality terroir was from that point forward used to produce their second wine, Segonnes.
 Rene Vanatelle however, continued expanding the main vineyard, buying more land from other chateau.
 In 1997, prior to his retirement, Rene Vanatelle introduced a new second wine, Chevalier de Lascombes in 1982.

 In 2001, Lascombes was purchased for $67 million by US-based Colony Capital group.
 The new owners invested heavily in modernizing the Left Bank estate of Chateau Lascombes, which had been considered an under performer in relation to its classification.
-The company reportedly spent an additional $47 million on renovations to the entire estate that included a major replanting of the vineyards as well as the construction of a completely new wine making facility that included a four level, gravity fed vat room and new barrel aging cellars.
-Combined with all these improvements, Colony Capitol brought in three, heat hitters to improve the wine at Chateau Lascombes, Michel Rolland, Dr. Alain Raynaud and Yves Vatelot of Chateau Reignac all worked together for a time.
-Eventually Michel Rolland was left in charge.
+The company reportedly spent an additional $47 million on renovations to the entire estate that included a major replanting of the vineyards as well as the construction of a completely new winemaking facility that included a four level, gravity fed vat room and new barrel aging cellars.
+Combined with all these improvements, Colony Capital brought in three, heat hitters to improve the wine at Chateau Lascombes, Michel Rolland, Dr. Alain Raynaud and Yves Vatelot of Chateau Reignac all worked together for a time.
+Eventually Michel Rolland was left in charge as the sole consultant.

 Chateau Lascombes Vineyards, Terroir, Grapes, Winemaking